plexe-ai/plexe/docs/architecture/multi-agent-system.md

 2. **Orchestration**:
    - Manager Agent initializes and coordinates the entire process
-   - Manager Agent tasks the Schema Resolver and EDA Agents
+   - Manager Agent tasks specialist agents based on the workflow requirements

 3. **Schema Resolution**:
    - If schemas aren't provided, SchemaResolverAgent infers them
-   - The agent can leverage EDA findings to determine appropriate schemas
+   - The agent analyzes the problem description and sample data
    - Schemas are registered in the Object Registry

 4. **Exploratory Data Analysis**: